qxresearch/qxresearch-event-1/README.md

 ### Setup

-Refer to this [setup video]() to install the dependencies and generate OpenAI keys and incorporate with our applications.
+Refer to this [setup video]() to install the dependencies and generate API keys and incorporate with our applications.
 I've articulated the steps in text format here :

 - Star this repository (top-right corner)
 - Install the dependencies following these steps :